MWPatterson2000/GPOBackup/README.md

     - ManageWMIFilters.ps1
 Other Parts taken from other scripts on the web

 This script is for backups.
-To restore you can do the following steps
+To restore you can do the following steps:

 1. Extract the zip file to a location for use
 2. Open Admin PowerShell